GIScience/gis-training-resource-center/_sources/content/Module_8/en_qgis_module_8_ex1.md

 name: Example popflood per district
 align: center
 ---
-Polygonlayer of flood affected population per district
+Polygon layer of flood affected population per district
 ```

-As we now have a rough idea which in which districts large populations where affected by floods we want to explore if precipitation data of 2023 shows similar patterns, as heavy rainfall is a major predisposing factor for the occurence of riverine floods: Are the districts experiencing flooding also experiencing the most rainfall?
+As we now have a rough idea which in which districts large populations where affected by floods we want to explore if precipitation data of 2023 shows similar patterns, as heavy rainfall is a major predisposing factor for the occurrence of riverine floods: Are the districts experiencing flooding also experiencing the most rainfall?

 8. We will explore this by firstly calculating the the precipitation intensity per district for all of Pakistan in 2023.